-Aunt Jennifer burst’s into the room, surveying everyone, and taking control.
+Aunt Jennifer burst into the room, surveying everyone, and taking control.

 “He’s having a stroke,” she said, while calmly calling 911 emergency services.

 After dad was admitted to the hospital, aunty Jennifer packed her stuff and went back to where she came from.
-Exactly where, I didn’t care.
+Exactly where I didn’t care.
 The rest of my summer was going to be good now.
 Ronnie told me he wished her away and that’s why she left.
 I remember saying that too.
 That’s why I tried to take back what I said about my dad.
 Words are powerful.
 My mom helps dad put his clothes on at home.
 She takes him to rehab to work on his speech because he still sounds like he drank too much wine.
-He’s nice to me all the time now, and calls mom Lor.
+He’s nice to me all the time now and calls mom Lor.
 I wonder if it’s just easier than saying Loretta.
 It’s hard for him to ball a fist, and he favors his right side.
-We both spend a lot of time at grandma Collins house now.
-When moms working, grandma takes care of Ronnie, dad and me.
+We both spend a lot of time at grandma Collins’s house now.
+When mom is working, grandma Collins takes care of Ronnie, dad, and me.

 Since aunty Jennifer hasn’t been around, mom wants to see her for girl talk, at her home for a day or two.